AcceDe-Web/tablist/README.md

 import Tablist from accedeweb-tablist;
 ```

-or downloaded from Github and added to the page (minified and non minified versions available in the `lib` folder )
+or downloaded from Github and added to the page (minified and non minified versions available in the `dist` folder)

 ```html
 <script src="./js/accedeweb-tablist.min.js"></script>